 STUDENTS OF ALL AGES AND LEVELS ARE WELCOME.

 - I enjoy teaching all ages and levels, but for elementary school age children, I do require substantial parental involvement until students are approximately 10 years old.
-This means that a parent attends lessons along with the child and takes notes.
-Very rarely, a child focuses better without a parent present at the lesson.
-If a parent is not attending the lesson, I take a video of the lesson which I send to the parent to view.
-Parents of older students are also always welcome to sit in on lessons and observe.
+This means that a parent attends lessons along with the child, quietly observing, taking notes.

 - Particular attention is given to a natural and injury-free technique and to thorough mastery of all studied materials.
 Parents and students are encouraged to take videos of my demonstrating certain techniques at the lesson.
 I maintain a YouTube channel with videos of technical aspects and of student literature.
 Videos of student performances are for the most part unlisted so only parents and students can access them.

 THERE ARE LIMITED OPPORTUNITIES TO RESCHEDULE MISSED LESSONS.

 - The sooner I know that you will have to miss a lesson, the better; it allows me to make use of the time, perhaps offering the time to a different student who has a scheduling conflict.

 ANY OUTSIDE PERFORMANCE BY THE STUDENT, BE IT FOR SCHOOL, CHURCH OR ANY OTHER VENUE, MUST BE DISCUSSED WITH THE TEACHER.